jtratner/dotfiles/README.rst

 .. _guide to installation: http://ipython.org/ipython-doc/stable/install/install.html
 .. _Stack Overflow: http://www.stackoverflow.com

-.. _1 : Email me if you'd like a copy
-.. _2 : The easiest way is to download and install a precompiled version.
+..
+[2] The easiest way is to download and install a precompiled version.
 On Ubuntu, ``vim-gnome`` has most of what you want.
-.. _3 : I set up a different home directory and then symlink it to my local bin,
+..
+[3] I set up a different home directory and then symlink it to my local bin,
        that way I can still use the default system editor as needed (say if xwindows crashes or something :P)
-.. _5 : You can also do this individually with ``ln -s``.
-It's important to use the
-       actual paths to the file, or sometimes the links will mess up.
-For that reason, I recommend that, instead of using relative paths, use full paths.
-E.g. in to symlink a file in a subfolder of the \_vim directory: ``ln -s $PWD/myfile ../bundle/``

-.. _4 : Here's the whole list:
+..
+[4] Here's the whole list:

 ::